krlmlr/wrswoR/README.md

 wrswoR
 ======

-A package with different implementations of weighted random sampling without replacement in R
+A package with different implementations of weighted random sampling without replacement in R.

 ```
 library(devtools)
-install_github('wrswoR', 'muelleki')
+install_github('wrswoR', 'krlmlr')
 ```